RoyanTuscano/-TAGE-based-Predictor-Verilog-Code/README.md

 The source directory has model 2(only the index_Tag.Generator.v file is changed for different models).
 The Model 3 is there in directory Different_TAG_Lengths.

 I have provided a sample test benchmark.
-The trace was obtained from the 2011 championship branh predictor tournament.
+The trace was obtained from the 2011 championship branh predictor tournament.They are in Zip file Branch_Benchmark.zip

 The implementation is basic, you can optimize the verilog code as per your requirement based on the many TAGE papers published.